 Marital Property

-The most significant term used in the new law and probably the issue most often litigated, since the parties often do not agree on either what property constitutes marital property or the value of marital property.
-Marital property is all property acquired by either or both spouses during the marriage and before the execution of a separation agreement or the commencement of a matrimonial action, regardless of the form in which title is held.
+The most significant term used in the new law and probably the issue most often litigated, since the parties often do not agree on either what property constitutes marital property or the value of the marital property.
+Marital property is all property acquired by either or both spouses during the marriage and before the execution of a separation agreement or the commencement of a matrimonial action, regardless of the form in which the title is held.

 It is marital property that will be equitably distributed upon the dissolution of the marriage.
 Marital property does not include separate property (as hereinafter defined).
-Separate property will not be distributed but will remain as the property of the one who holds title.
+Separate property will not be distributed but will remain as the property of the one who holds the title.

 By way of illustration, if a spouse buys a house during the marriage using marital funds and title to the house is placed in that spouse's name only, the property will be considered marital property subject to equitable distribution.
 If the house were purchased with separate funds (funds acquired before the marriage or inherited funds, for example), the house would be considered separate property since it would be an exchange of one form of separate property for another.